 The first copy of the form will be retained by the Live Scan operator.
 You should retain the second copy of the form for your records.
-You must submit the third copy of the form to CSLB within 90 days after the date of the packet that contained the Request for Live Scan Service form.
+You must submit the third copy of the form to CSLB within 90 days after you receive the packet that contained the Request for Live Scan Service form.
 Failure to do so may result in your application being voided.

-You are required to pay the Live Scan operator the $32 DOJ fingerprint processing fee and the $17 FBI fingerprint processing fee, as well as the Live Scan site "rolling" fee.
-NOTE: The rolling fees vary because each Live Scan site sets its own fee - CSLB does not set the price.
-The listing of Live Scan locations referenced above includes information about the rolling fee.
+Yes, you are required to pay the Live Scan operator the $49 fingerprint processing fee ($32 for DOJ and $17 for FBI), as well as the Live Scan site "rolling" fee.
+NOTE: The rolling fees vary because each Live Scan site sets its own fee—CSLB does not set the price.
+The listing of Live Scan locations includes information about the rolling fee.

 If you do not live in California and do not plan to come to California during the application process, or if you do not have access to a Live Scan site, you will be fingerprinted using hard copy fingerprint cards.
 For out-of-state residents, the hard copy cards automatically will be generated and sent after your application has been posted.
 For California residents who do not have access to a Live Scan site, you may request fingerprinting hard cards and instructions to be sent to you by emailing firstname.lastname@example.org.
 You must take the cards to a law enforcement agency within the United States to have your rolled fingerprints.
 Return the cards with the required processing fee of $49 to CSLB for submission to DOJ and FBI.
 You also may be charged a "rolling" fee by the agency providing the service.
 Please note that the processing time required for hard copy fingerprint cards is substantially longer than Live Scan fingerprinting, taking three to six months or longer.

-Rejects may occur if there is a problem with quality of the fingerprint image - whether Live Scan or hardcopy cards.
+Fingerprint submissions may be rejected if there is a problem with quality of the fingerprint image— whether Live Scan or hard copy cards.
 Applicants who have had their fingerprints rejected will be asked to make a second attempt at fingerprinting.
-If there is a second reject, CSLB will request that DOJ and/or FBI do a name check, which can be a lengthy process.
+If there is a second rejection, CSLB will request that DOJ and/or FBI do a name check, which can be a lengthy process.